-Town fathers nurtured the infant wine industry by selling “grape lots,” vacant city lots a settler could buy or $50, interest free, over a five-year period.
+Town fathers nurtured the infant wine industry by selling “grape lots,” vacant city lots a settler could buy for $50, interest-free, over a five-year period.
 The only condition was that the lot had to be planted in grapes.
-A total of 600 grape lots eventually were sold.
-The entire town, it seemed, was growing grapes, building wine cellars and making wine.
-Home wine cellars wee common, and wine halls were a favorite Sunday gathering place where families socialized after church.
+About 600 grape lots were eventually sold.
+The entire town, it seemed, was growing grapes, building wine cellars, and making wine.
+Home wine cellars were common, and wine halls were a favorite Sunday gathering place where families socialized after church.

-By the turn of the century, Hermann was one of the largest wine producing regions in the world.
-One-twelfth of all U.S. wines laced on the market in 1904-nearly three million gallons-was from Missouri, and practically all of that was from Hermann.
+By the end of the 19th century, Hermann was one of the largest wine-producing regions in the world.
+Hermann was the number one wine producer for the United States between 1865 and 1870, when California began developing its wine industry.
+By 1904, however, one-twelfth of all U.S. wines on the market, nearly three million gallons, still came from Missouri, and practically all of that was from Hermann.
 Some 11,000 acres of terraced vineyards covered the hillsides in and around Hermann.

 Stone Hill Winery, where it all began, won the first of eight World’s Fair gold medals in Vienna in 1873.
 By the turn of the century, Stone Hill was the second-largest winery in the country.
 The winery’s vast network of underground cellars is still among the largest in the world.
 The famous Apostle Cellar held 12 enormous casks, each carved with the likeness of one of the Apostles.
 Eight underground cellars at Stone Hill Winery stored a total of 1.25 million gallons of wine.